Loire à Vélo de Montlouis à AmboiseLoire à Vélo de Montlouis à Amboise

 Essential steps

-Extend the experience by catching up with other great itineraries such as la Cyclo Bohème, Cœur de France à vélo (Val de Cher – Canal de Berry) or Saint-Jacques à vélo.
-And note also that in Chinon, a voie verte leads to the “ideal city” of Richelieu, passing through the fairytale gardens of the Château du Rivau.
+Extend your cycling experience by catching up with other major itineraries such as the Cyclo Bohème, Cœur de France à vélo (Val de Cher – Canal de Berry) or Saint-Jacques à vélo.
+And note that in Chinon, a greenway leads to Richelieu’s “ideal city”, passing through the fairytale gardens of the Château du Rivau.

-Watch out too for a few art installations inviting themselves onto the route, such as Jordane Saget’s on the route past the Château de Villandry (photo below).
+There are also a number of art installations along the way, such as Jordane Saget’s installation on the route past the Château de Villandry (photo below).

 What is the most beautiful part of the Loire à Vélo in Touraine?

-Pause at Savonnières to discover the petrifying caves, before heading to theremarkable gardens of Villandry.
-Along this stretch, troglodyte villages and terraced vineyards punctuate your bike ride with an authentic touch.
+Stop off at Savonnières to discover the petrifying caves, before heading on to the remarkable gardens of Villandry.
+On this stretch, troglodyte villages and terraced vineyards add an authentic touch to your cycling tour.

 For a unique experience

-Cross the river for free in a traditional boat at La Chapelle-sur-Loire: the Vents d’Galerne boatmen will tell you their stories of the Loire navy.
+Cross the river for free in a traditional boat at La Chapelle-sur-Loire: the Vents d’Galerne boatmen will tell you their stories of the Loire.

-As well as the châteaux, pass through several vineyards along your route.
-It’s up to you to improvise a tasting break, in the tourist cellars of Amboise, Montlouis, Azay-le-Rideau, Chinon or Bourgueil!
+As well as the châteaux, you’ll pass through a number of vineyards along the way.
+It’s up to you to improvise a wine-tasting break in the tourist cellars of Amboise, Montlouis, Azay-le-Rideau, Chinon or Bourgueil!

-Where to sleep on the La Loire à Vélo route?
+Where to stay on the Loire à Vélo route?

 Enjoy the comfort of accommodation designed with cyclists in mind!
-Campsites provide shady pitches, while chambres d’hôtes offer secure garages for your bikes.
-You’ll be spoilt for choice: opt for an unusual night in a toue cabanée on the Loire, an authentic stay in a gîte rural or the charm of a hôtel de caractère.
+Campsites provide shady pitches, while bed and breakfasts offer secure garages for your bikes.
+You’ll be spoilt for choice: opt for an unusual night in a canal boat on the Loire, an authentic stay in a rural gîte or the charm ofa boutique hotel.

 COMING BY TRAIN DURING THE SUMMER

-An easy cycling route for all the family, with the kids!”
+An easy cycling route for the whole family, with the kids!

-Get your whole tribe along!
-Thanks to a flat, safe and signposted route, La Loire à Vélo is accessible to everyone.
+Bring the whole family!
+Thanks to its flat, safe and signposted route, La Loire à Vélo is accessible to everyone.
 From the age of 7 or 8, the experience is possible, with stages of 20 to 30 kilometres per day.
-Of course, younger children can also make the trip, using a cargo bike or a specially adapted trailer.
-Whatever their age, you’ll love that they can collect the “La Loire à Vélo” stamps in the passport dedicated to the route, available at most Offices de Tourisme lining this beautiful journey.
+Of course, the youngest cyclists can also make the trip, using a cargo bike or a specially adapted trailer.
+Whatever their age, you’ll love the fact that they can collect “La Loire à Vélo” stamps in the passport dedicated to the itinerary, available from most of the Tourist Offices along this beautiful route.

-And of course, with children, take the opportunity to combine a visit to the châteaux of the Loire with the adventure of a family cycling tour.
-It’s a really fun way to visit France and its wonderful heritage!
+And of course, with children, take the opportunity to combine a visit to the châteaux of the Loire with the adventure of cycling as a family.
+It’s a fun way to visit France and its wonderful heritage!

-To get to or from your starting point (if, for example, you need to collect your vehicle / handy: link to parking areas in Tours), rail links pass through stations in Orléans, Blois, Amboise, Tours, Chinon, Saumur, Angers and Nantes.
+To get to your starting point, or to get back (if you need to collect your car, for example / practical information: link to parking areas in Tours), the rail links pass through the stations at Orléans, Blois, Amboise, Tours, Chinon, Saumur, Angers and Nantes.

-To take full advantage of the landscapes and visits in a more serene atmosphere, favour the months of May-June or September-October.
-The autumn colours then sublimate the banks of the Loire, while the cool morning invites departures at first light.
-The more adventurous will appreciate even in winter, when the wild river reveals a different, more mysterious face.
+If you want to take full advantage of the scenery and enjoy the sights in a more relaxed atmosphere, choose the months of May-June or September-October.
+The autumn colours sublimate the banks of the Loire, while the cool mornings invite you to set off at first light.
+The more adventurous will even appreciate winter, when the wild river reveals a different, more mysterious face.